 Best Places to Stay in Santorini in Megalochori:

 budget ($): Grand View – Megalochori Santorini Located on the edge of the Caldera Cliff, near Megalochori Village, this three star hotel has a spacious terrace with views of the volcano and Aegean Sea.
 It is located within a short distance by foot and car from local restaurants and wineries, the famous black beaches and red beach, as well as the picturesque town of Fira.

 budget ($): Alti Santorini Suites Located close to Island’s main port and Perivolos Beach, this property offers panoramic views over the Caldera and the Aegean Sea.
 It has heated plunge pools with hydromassage facilities.
 The hotel can arrange ticket services, car hiring and bike rentals.

 budget ($): May Seven Suites – Adults Only This guest house is located in Megalokhori, close the Thermes Beach and Santorini Port.
-It offers paid airport shuttle service and a free private parking for guests who drive.🔍FIND BEST HOTELS IN MEGALOCHORI
+It offers paid airport shuttle service and a free private parking for guests who drive.🔍MORE HOTELS IN MEGALOCHORI

 The town is notable for its monastery at the top of the mountain.
 A climb up here to enjoy the atmosphere and fabulous views is a highlight of your stay in Santorini.

 The surrounding countryside is peppered with vineyards, some of which offer tours to learn about Greece’s classic retina wine production.
-Have look at Santo Winery which offer wine tasting and Santorini volcano view.
-Venetsanos and Flora’s House & Cave Winery are also worth a visit!
+Santo Winery offers wine tasting and Santorini volcano view.
+Venetsanos and Flora’s House & Cave Winery are also worth noting.

 Pyrgos is definitely not a location for the party crowd.
 Instead, it suits people who want to throw themselves into traditional Greek island life and absorb a traditional Greek Island village’s wonderful atmosphere.